frnsys/the_founder/outline.md

 # Loading/saving
 [ ] saving the game requires saving the player which should recursively save all necessary data for everything else (needs clarification)

-# The Market
-[ ] when a product launches, the number of products, their strength and movement speed are influenced by the product's stats against its difficult and main stat
-[ ] the player places these products in their starting zone [ ] the competitor does the same
-[ ] the difficult of tile capture depends on opinion (this is only from the player's perspective; it can be easier or harder for a competitor to capture)
-[ ] capturing influencers makes surrounding tiles easier to capture and harder for the competitor to capture [ ] market tile income distribution is affected by economic stability [ ] board size is determined by locations

 ---